Program Requirements

 History Honours

 History’s Honours program is a competitive entry program that accepts a maximum of 15 students per year.
-The students work in a cohort through 4 classes worth a total of 16 units, 12 of which must be taken over a Fall and Spring semester.
-The remaining 4 credits come from the Honours Essay, an 8,000 - 10,000 word Directed Reading course.
+The students work in a cohort through 4 classes worth a total of 16 units.
+Four credits come from the Honours Essay, an 8,000 - 10,000 word Directed Reading course.
 Admission to the program is based on grade point average (upper division History grade point is the most important) and a writing sample.
-Applications are sent out in May and admission decisions are made in June in time for Fall registration.
-The department sends letters to recruit likely students, but any students with at least 75 units completed and a GPA of at least 3.0 may apply.
+Applications are sent out at the beginning of the summer term and admission decisions are made in June in time for Fall registration.
 The admission GPA varies each year depending on the number and caliber of applicants.

 For more information on whether the program would be suitable for you and how to apply, speak to the History Advisor.